 Getting your Minnesota life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Minnesota.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Minnesota.

 The Minnesota Department of Commerce – Insurance Licensing Unit requires you to complete a five-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.